tytydraco/yessleep/out/Im_a_scientist_who_digitally_simulated_the_Big_Bang_and_I_saw_our_universes_future.md

 “– *mankind*,” The director finished my sentence.

 Viewing the planet from an aerial perspective of fifty feet, we witnessed the beginnings of humanity.
 Of course, at the simulation speed I’d chosen, history passed in a flicker.
-Neanderthals quickly turned to ash, and Homo Sapiens seized the world’s reigns.
+Neanderthals quickly turned to ash, and Homo Sapiens seized the world’s reins.

 My office was filled with twelve bulging sets of dilated pupils – a gaggle of fidgety, intoxicated onlookers, and I was one of them.